Upgrading Fedora’s version is quick and easy. Here’s a step-by-step guide on how to upgrade to Fedora 37 from Fedora 36!

 It should be noted that the current Fedora 36 system has not yet been upgraded.
 Therefore, the actual upgrade and migration to Fedora 37 will begin in the following step.

 4. Start Fedora 37 Upgrade Process

 Once you finish downloading the new version, run the following command to reboot your system and get into upgrade action:

 sudo dnf system-upgrade reboot

-Once it finishes, your system will reboot and you’ll be able to log in to your newly upgraded Fedora system.
+Once it finishes, your system will reboot, and you’ll be able to log in to your newly upgraded Fedora 37 system.

-In this guide, we have seen how to upgrade Fedora to a new release.
-Now you can enjoy the latest packages and hardware support that is provided by the latest Fedora release.
+This guide shows how to upgrade Fedora 36 to Fedora 37 using both the GUI and the command line.
+Now you can enjoy the latest packages and hardware support provided by the latest Fedora release.

-For additional help or useful information, we recommend you to check the official Fedora upgrade documentation.
+For additional help or useful information, we recommend checking the official Fedora upgrade documentation.